 Though they smell terrible, sulfur and sulfate are nontoxic.
 Sulfur dioxide, carbon disulfide, and hydrogen sulfide, however, are all toxic, particularly the latter, which can cause death.
 In various forms, sulfur is used as an additive to gas, as a food preservative, as a paper bleach, and to produce black rubber, black gunpowder, phosphates, fertilizers, silver polish, pesticides, and herbicides.

-Who benefits most from the inclusion of sulfur in their products?
-Sulfur is best for treating acne, eczema, seborrheic dermatitis, dandruff, rosacea, psoriasis, warts, pityriasis versicolor (skin discoloration), hair-follicle infections, and shingles.
+In addition to combating acne, Sulfur can also treat eczema, seborrheic dermatitis, dandruff, rosacea, psoriasis, warts, pityriasis versicolor (skin discoloration), hair-follicle infections, and shingles.
 Balneotherapy — soaking in a mineral-infused mud bath that contains sulfur — can be soothing for those suffering from eczema or psoriasis.